tipJS-Team/tipJS/README.en.md

 - getByTag(tagName)
 equivalent to document.getElementsByTagName

-자동으로 정의되는 method가 필요치 않을 경우 VO(Value Object) Model 을 사용하시기 바랍니다. 자세한 설명은 VO(Value Object) Model 항목을 참고하시기 바랍니다.
+VO (Value Object) Model should be used if you don’t need methods automatically defined.
+Please refer to following VO (Value Object) Model section for further details.
 Model Tutorial[Model Tutorial]
 <pre>
 // models/someModel.js